 The International Journal of Robotics Research offers optional open access publishing via the SAGE Choice programme.
-For more information please visit the SAGE Choice website.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.
+For more information on Open Access publishing options at SAGE please visit SAGE Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit SAGE’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 The preferred format for your manuscript is Word.
 If you wish to upload LaTeX files, please upload these in a zipped file along with a separate PDF copy of the manuscript.
 For further instructions on uploading LaTeX files and to download a template, please see the Manuscript Submission Guidelines page of our Author Gateway.

 During the submission process authors will be required to provide a novelty statement to accompany their submission to IJRR.
 Compliance is essential.

 As part of the submission process please include a short statement of no more than 80 words summarising the contributions made by the paper including the reasons your paper is novel and of specific relevance to IJRR’s Aims & Scope.
 This statement should be different from the abstract.
 This statement will be considered by the Editors when assigning your paper for peer review and only papers with justifiable novelty statements will be moved to the next stage of the peer review process.